In this article, you’ll learn:

-Post Segmentation (Report Segmentation):
+Post-segmentation (Report Segmentation):

-Post Segmentation is the filter criteria that you set up in your campaign reports for a targeted study.
+Post-segmentation is the filter criteria that you set up in your campaign reports for a targeted study.
 Once you have your campaign results populated, you can filter the report based on Attributes such as purchase price.
-For example, you can filter out those visitors that have made a purchase of $70 and above.
+For example, you can filter out those visitors who have made a purchase of $70 and above.
 Or, you can analyze and identify those visitors who have purchased a given product.
 This way, you can identify the problematic or low-performing areas and approach them with appropriate measures.